 The new limbs literally know their owner's intentions.
 If they want to move a finger, all they have to do is think about moving it: as if it were an integral part of the body.

-And they are immediately controllable from the mind: ready to use right from the moment they are installed.
+And they are immediately controllable from the mind: ready for use right from the moment they are installed.
 It doesn't take a lot of training, no adaptation stress, nothing at all.

 And there is also more.